goshacmd/xtr/README.md

 # xtr

-xtr is a trading engine.
+xtr is a trading engine. xtr is an experimental development.

-At the moment, xtr only supports LMT orders and everything is stored in the memory, and not persisted.
+At the moment, xtr only supports cash instruments trading, LIMIT orders, and everything is stored in the memory, and not persisted.

 ## Concepts